jadon-erwin-sinch/fe-assignment/README.md

 ## Submission:

-In order to keep your solutions private (and hidden from other candidates) we are going to you email your solutions.
+In order to keep your solutions private (and hidden from other candidates) we are going to ask you to email your solutions.

 Copy the following and paste your solutions